lightpoichich/baserow/docs/patterns/job_handling.md

 ## Job workflow

-A job workflow contains 4 main workflows:
+A job workflow contains 3 main workflows:

-* job creation
-* job execution
+* job creation and execution
 * job cancellation
 * job status update

 Note: each part (frontend, backend, celery) runs in separate containers and uses different communication channels to pass messages/data.
-The communication may be synchronous or asynchronous depending on the specific path.
+The communication may be synchronous or asynchronous depending on a specific path.

 Additionally there's a job cleanup task that is independent but also supplementary.